-Within the framework of the FOKO series "The Future of Urban Housing", the focus this time is on linking the topics of housing, care and gender.
-The focus will be on studies that bring current living/residential realities and the multi-layered everyday handling of inequality to the fore.
-The following question serves as a starting point for discussions:
+Within the framework of the FOKO series "The Future of Urban Housing", the focus this time is on the approach of sufficiency, a sufficiency-oriented way of living and housing.
+Lectures will be organized, that investigate the topic from different perspectives and with different thematic emphases.
+The following questions serve as starting point for discussions:

 What is the Research Colloquium?

-The Research Colloquium (FOKO) covers current research projects at the School of Spatial Planning and is a forum for guest speakers.
+The Research Colloquium (FOKO) covers current research projects at the Department of Spatial Planning and is a forum for guest speakers.
 Its aim is to explore new research fields, to build links between research projects and to show new ways for the development of spatial planning as a science.
-The colloquium addresses students, faculty members, and practitioners.
+The colloquium addresses students, department members, and practitioners.